BP0268119/Portfolio/Data Science Project/Predicting Lung Cancer Using Logistic Regression.md

 As highlighted previously, the target variable (lung cancer) was highly imbalanced.
 Therefore, to reduce the risk of an inaccurate model, it was necessary to artificially balance this variable.

-The first option considered was random oversampling.
-Whilst it can be considered to be the most robust oversampling technique (Chadha, 2021), on further research, it was found that this method could increase the chance of occurring overfitting and decrease the model performance, as it makes exact copies of entries in the minority class (Fernández et al., 2018).

-Instead, synthetic minority oversampling technique (SMOTE) was chosen.
+As such, synthetic minority oversampling technique (SMOTE) was chosen.
 SMOTE generates new data entries by interjecting a point between observations within the data (Chadha, 2021) and so produces more varied data entries than random oversampling, helping to reduce the risk of overfitting and increasing robustness (Bordia, 2022).

 ### Logistic Regression Model - Balanced Data